open-power-ref-design-toolkit/ibm-crassd/docs/source/telemlistenerguideline.rst

 Processing the Data Received from the Telemetry Server
 ======================================================
 Once the connection is setup as shown above we can begin processing the packets received from the ibm-crassd service.
 There's 2 pieces to deal with from the data packets.
 The first is the header.
-The header contains the size of the json structure.
+The header contains the size of the JSON structure.
 The struct library is used to unpack the header and get the message length.
 Below is an example of reading this:

 .. code-block:: python
     :linenos: